minoobeyzavi/Twinkle/README.md

 ## Challenge

 The application has to process billions of tweets to find the most similar recommendations for tweets as they are being typed.
-In order to implement this feature in real-time we must create a solution to significantly lower the computation run-time!
+In order to implement this feature in real-time we must create a solution to significantly lower the computation run time!

 <div align="center"><img src="https://github.com/minoobeyzavi/Twinkle/blob/master/APP/static/img/Twinkle.png"></div>

 ## Real-Time Solution

-Sublinear scaling of runtime with <b>sequential use of Hashing Vectorizer and Locality Sensitive Hashing Forest</b>:
+Sublinear scaling of run time with <b>sequential use of Hashing Vectorizer and Locality Sensitive Hashing Forest</b>:
 - Similar items map to the same “buckets” with high probability (the number of buckets are much smaller than the universe of possible inputs)
 - LSH Forest generates hash trees
 - Uses hashing to define a neighborhood